- Explain the role of thinking as an influencer of feelings and behaviors.

 Activity: Thinking Traps

 What are thinking traps?
 They are patterns of thinking or habits of thought.
 They may be automatic.
 The number of thinking traps identified by psychologists varies; however, some classic thinking traps are presented in the activity below.
 It is important to realize that these traps may exist at both the conscious and subconscious levels.
 You are not always aware of what is influencing your thinking.
-Use the Thinking Traps activity (located in the Learn Activities section below) to examine common thinking traps and reflect on ones you may fall into.
+Use the Thinking Traps activity (located in the Explore Activities section below) to examine common thinking traps and reflect on ones you may fall into.

 Disputing Children's Assumptions in a Developmentally Appropriate Way